domjhill/FlipAnimation/README.md

-FlipAnimation was created specifically to achieve the following animation effect:
+FlipAnimation was created for two reasons:
+1) To achieve the following animation effect:
 ![Animation preview](animationpreview.gif)

+2) To only use a single ImageView, and not layer two or more on top of each other.

 ### Usage: ###